centminmod/xenforo-online-safety-act-uk-template/readme.md

 ## 10. Record Keeping

-We will maintain records of complaints, investigations, actions taken, and risk assessments to the best of our ability, in compliance with data protection regulations and the OSA.
+We will maintain records of complaints, investigations, actions taken, and risk assessments to the best of our ability, in compliance with data protection regulations and the OSA, and with due regard to Ofcom's Codes of Practice, particularly regarding the complaints and appeals processes.
+(ICU D1 to ICU D14)..
 However, our record-keeping capacity is limited by our volunteer nature, lack of dedicated systems, and reliance on basic tools.
 We will prioritize record-keeping for cases involving illegal content and content harmful to children, particularly for any complaints related to our enforcement of our terms of service.
 We will use Ofcom's guidance on record-keeping to inform our practices, but our implementation will necessarily be limited by our resources.

 ## 11. Review and Updates